I want to talk about a secret… menopause!

-Women, can’t control what symptoms they might experience, or when Menopause will happen.
-In addition, it is a period associated with change.
-Children leaving home, parents requiring more time/ attention due to health problems or even death of parents.
-Possibly also changes in long term relationships.
+Women can’t control what symptoms they might experience, or when menopause will happen.
+In addition, it is a period associated with change: children leaving home, parents requiring more time/ attention due to health problems, or even death of parents.

-Linda’s periods had stopped a year earlier and she had thought that was the menopause, done.
+Linda’s periods had stopped a year earlier and she had thought that the menopause was therefore over.
 However, menopause is a longer process (lasting from 12 months to 5 years) and without diagnosis the stress was impacting her work.
-Fortunately at a routine medical appointment a practice nurse advised her to have a blood test which showed her Oestrogen levels were low.
+Fortunately at a routine medical appointment a practice nurse advised her to have a blood test which showed her oestrogen levels were low.

 Everything a woman is experiencing during menopause is normal and our job is to give them space when they need it, listen when they want and work to minimise any other stress they might be feeling as stress can make symptoms worse.